Memory Care Resources (CHCPE)

 More than 5 million people in the United States are currently diagnosed with having dementia.
 60% of women and 10% of men past the age of 55 will develop a form of the disease.
 Our care services have evolved over the years to meet the needs of this growing population.
-We offer two specific services to assist our clients and their families.

 Coordinated by Mary Scagliarini, a registered nurse and certified Dementia Care Practitioner (CDP), our adult family living program provides support to family members caring for a loved one.
 We work with Title 19 (Medicaid) funded clients and clients on the CT Homecare Program for Elders.